1:26-cv-00382

 - Case Identification: 1:26-cv-00382, S.D.N.Y., 01/15/2026

-- Venue Allegations: Venue is alleged to be proper based on Defendant maintaining an established place of business in the district and committing alleged acts of infringement within the district.
+- Venue Allegations: Venue is based on Defendant maintaining an established place of business in the Southern District of New York.

-- Core Dispute: Plaintiff alleges that Defendant’s digital media platform infringes a patent related to methods for managing and compensating content owners within a digital file sharing system.
+- Core Dispute: Plaintiff alleges that Defendant’s digital media platform infringes a patent related to methods for managing file sharing and compensating content owners in a network environment.

-- Key Procedural History: The complaint does not reference any prior litigation, inter partes review proceedings, or licensing history related to the patent-in-suit.
+- Key Procedural History: The complaint does not allege any significant procedural history, such as prior litigation or post-grant proceedings involving the patent-in-suit.

 Case Timeline